nhatsonle/library_management/README.md

 - [License](#license)

 ---

+## Project Structure
+- `sql_queries/`: Contains reusable SQL queries for data retrieval and reporting.
+- `dataset_script/`: Includes scripts for initializing and populating the database.
+- `functions_triggers/`: Encapsulates PostgreSQL functions and triggers for implementing business logic.
+- `role/`: Defines role-based access control for administrators, librarians, and users.

 ## Overview
 This project demonstrates a carefully designed database for a library management system.
 It is built to ensure data consistency, integrity, and scalability.
 The database handles core library operations such as: